colin-campbell/firestudio-catalina/README.md

 ### NO SUPPORT WHATSOEVER IS PROVIDED FOR THIS!
 IF IT EATS YOUR FIRSTBORN, THEN IT IS ON YOU.

-This script and/or will help install the Firewire driver and Universal Control v1.7.6
+This script and/or Application will help install the Firewire driver and Universal Control v1.7.6
 for unsupported PreSonus Firewire devices on Mac OS Catalina 10.15

 What the script/app does: